moveit/moveit_tutorials/doc/pr2_tutorials/planning/src/doc/move_group_interface_tutorial.rst

 Move Group Interface Tutorial
 ==================================

-In MoveIt!, the primary user interface is through the :move_group_interface:`MoveGroupInterface` class.
+In MoveIt!, the primary user interface is through the :move_group_interface:`MoveGroup` class.
 It provides easy to use functionality for most operations that a user may want to carry out, specifically setting joint or pose goals, creating motion plans, moving the robot, adding objects into the environment and attaching/detaching objects from the robot.
 This interface communicates over ROS topics, services, and actions to the `MoveGroup Node <http://docs.ros.org/indigo/api/moveit_ros_move_group/html/annotated.html>`_.

 .. image:: move_group_interface_tutorial_start_screen.png